Entries open: 2 June 2021 – 29 July 2021

 Yes.
 Your project/product must have been completed between January 1, 2020 – June 30, 2021.

 Speculative or unfinished projects, client pitches and/or mock-ups will not be considered valid.
-The only exception to this is the Waste Elimination and Green Building Material category, which is open to concepts, experimental and non-commercialised solutions.
+The only exception to this is the Lifetime Achievement, Emerging Sustainable Architect/Designer, Women in Sustainability, Smart Building Ideas and Green Building Material category, which is open to people, concepts, experimental and non-commercialised solutions.

 Entries to the Sustainability Awards will close on 11.59pm, 29 July 2021 (AEST).